guicheffer/my-fav-topics.com/README.md

 ## What is this?

 ## Technical things
 Make sure you have Python installed properly.
-Also, install the Heroku CLI and Postgres.

 ## To-do
-Improve README.md file
+- [ ] Improve README.md file
+- [ ] Tests
+- [ ] Setup and run